thanashskyr/corporate_management_assistant/README.md

 - Story 20: Create all the appropriate SQL scripts for Emp and Dep Tables
 - Task: Design the Employee and the Department CRUD APIs
 - Story 30: Create the Employee CRUD API
+- Story 40: Make sure the user is authenticated to do a specific action

 **Tasks for Today 05/05**